-Capture the joy and excitement of your family's past year by creating a photo book, or yearbook, of recent memories.
-Include all the good and bad experiences each member or the group had along with notes to help keep the memories alive.
+Capture the joy and excitement of your family's past year by creating a family yearbook of recent memories.
+Include all of the experiences each member of your clan had, along with notes to help keep the memories alive for years to come.

 Family Yearbook Theme Selection

 Choosing a theme for your yearbook can help you create focused pages that blend well together and make one cohesive keepsake.
-Using a different theme for each year helps distinguish one yearbook from another if you plan to make this an annual tradition.
+Using a different theme for each year helps distinguish one yearbook from another if you plan to make this an annual tradition or collection of annual family yearbooks.
 Decide whether you want the tone of the book to be more lighthearted and fun or more serious and sentimental, then pick a theme.

-Use design elements to show growth.
-Add one leaf to the top of each page that has a letter on it spelling out your family's last name by the end of the book.
-Similar floral backgrounds, but different colors, would work for each family member; you could even feature a tree on each page but have it resemble the season of the events in the photos.
+Use design elements like plants to show the growth of your family over one year.
+Add one leaf to the top of each page that has a letter on it, spelling out your family's last name by the end of the book.
+Separate each family member's section by using similar floral backgrounds in a different color for each person.
+You could even feature a tree on each page, but have it resemble the season of the events in the photos.

-Take inspiration from classic school yearbooks and sort family members by age or add in typical sections like family superlatives, sports teams, and "extracurriculars" like vacations.
-You could even have a signature page for everyone.
+Take inspiration from classic high school yearbooks and sort family members by age, or add in typical sections like family superlatives, sports teams, and "extracurriculars" like vacations.
+You could even have a signature page for everyone in your brood to sign.

-Creative families can show how their family is a masterpiece by adding frames around photographs.
-Also include original artwork from family members as the background for each page.
+Creative families can show how their family is a masterpiece by adding frames around photographs, turning them into pieces of art.
+Also, include original artwork from family members as the background for each page.
+Narrow the theme further by choosing a specific type of art, such as impressionism or pointillism, for each year's book.
+Every yearbook can have a different artistic angle woven throughout it, creating a collection of memories and of artistic ability and exploration.

-Gather all the photos you want to include then choose a layout based around those images.
+Gather all the photos you want to include in the family photo book, then choose a layout based on those images.

 - By month in calendar year order